patrickfuller/camp/README.md

  * Easily customizable webpage
  * Extensible server

 Campi does just this.
 Nothing else.
+This (hopefully) makes it the simplest and fastest option out there.

 Installation
 ============